evilham/proxy426/README.md

 It is pretty much zero-config, in that it queries DNS for the AAAA records of the counter party IPv6 host.

-## TODO
-* Check if acme challenges are served if queried via IP.

 ## Running

     # If using pipenv